-Mk-IThe idea was conceived in the late 1980s to address problems creating simple musical accompaniments & backing tracks using conventional computer sequencers.
+Mk-I1980's: The idea was conceived to address problems with conventional computer sequencers when creating simple musical accompaniments & backing tracks.
 Several commercial products were tried, with a wide range of playback & editing features, but all seemed unnecessarily cumbersome when recording.
 This was compounded by having to repeatedly switch between music keyboard and computer keyboard/mouse, all of which stifled musical spontaneity & creativity.

 The solution was to design a control language based solely on MIDI notes, which would allow the ''same'' instrument to be used for both play & control, then implementing an interpreter for this language.
 The first proof-of-concept interpreter was a Turbo Pascal program running under MS-DOS on an 80386 PC.
 The MIDI interface was an MPU-401 card running in normal/intelligent mode, which was a standard method of achieving good response times from the low-performance PCs of that era.
 The card provided MIDI time-stamping and 8 playback tracks, which dictated the original design layout of 7 tracks plus one 'live' track.
 In practice the limiting factor on numbers of tracks was more to do with how much status information the musician could hold mentally as there was no display device, and this layout has remained the default factory setting through to the current implementation even though many more tracks can now be handled.